Lady Gaga Announces teen Mental Health First Aid Pilot Program Will Expand to 20 Additional High Schools

 Addressing the mental health needs of teens is critically important.
 Half of all mental illnesses begin by age 14 and three-quarters by the mid-20s.
 Left unaddressed, mental health issues can lead to serious consequences for a young person’s well-being, including increased risk of dropping out of school or experiencing homelessness.
 Tragically, suicide is the second leading cause of death for 15- to 24-year-olds.

-“teen Mental Health First Aid is a logical next step in the Mental Health First Aid program,” said Betsy Schwartz, vice president for public education and strategic initiatives at the National Council for Behavioral Health.
+“teen Mental Health First Aid is a logical next step in the Mental Health First Aid program,” said Betsy Schwartz, vice president for public education and strategic initiatives at the National Council for Mental Wellbeing.
 “It’s so important that teens have the skills to help each other in the language that they use every day – that is the power of peer-to-peer intervention.
 This innovative new program will help us reach more young people in need as we break down misconceptions about mental illness and grow our family of 1.7 million Mental Health First Aiders.”

 More schools are recognizing that they have a lifesaving role to play and are training school staff to help students with Youth Mental Health First Aid, an adult-to-adolescent program.
 While this is an important step, research has shown that many adolescents turn to peers for support, making programs like tMHFA that prepare youth themselves for these situations is critically important.